Do more good.

 What this is (and isn’t).

+To be 100% clear, these opportunities are for volunteer positions that offers no promise of employment or compensation beyond personal satisfaction.
+If selected as an AoCC volunteer, you’ll be working with a volunteer team captain and a director with extensive experience working with volunteer teams.
 All tasks and expectations will be clearly and respectfully communicated to you.
 If misunderstandings arise, they will be resolved promptly and kindly.
-If you are in need of a referral or reference, you are welcome to request one after 6 months.
+If you are in need of a referral or reference, you are welcome to request one after six months of service.

 Benefits of volunteering

-Here’s what some of the team had to say:
+Here’s what the team said:

 “I love volunteering with AoCC because I know my actions will have a direct multiplier effect.
 I know that when I put my time and effort in, more people will be able to take quick and effective action.”